holgerschurig/bitburner-scripts/README.md

+# History

+- 2021-05-17:
+  1. forked from github.com/moriakaice/bitburner
+  2. added install.ns into the repostory

 # Bitburner scripts collection

 Welcome to my log of [Bitburner](https://danielyxie.github.io/bitburner/) scripts.
 They are written using the in-game language of NetscriptJS, which is a mutation of Javascript.

 If you want to play the game itself - click on the name above.